 Nebraska Revised Statute 43-4318

-Office; duties; reports of death or serious injury; when required; law enforcement agencies and prosecuting attorneys; cooperation; confidentiality.
+Office; duties; reports of death, serious injury, or allegations of sexual abuse; when required; law enforcement agencies and prosecuting attorneys; cooperation; confidentiality.

 (1) The office shall investigate:

 (a) Allegations or incidents of possible misconduct, misfeasance, malfeasance, or violations of statutes or of rules or regulations of:

 (i) The department by an employee of or person under contract with the department, a private agency, a licensed child care facility, a foster parent, or any other provider of child welfare services or which may provide a basis for discipline pursuant to the Uniform Credentialing Act;